zpratt/react-angular-example/README.md

 [See the live example](http://zpratt.github.io/react-angular-example/app/).

-The README is a work in progress.
+The README (and the project itself) is a work in progress.
 Here's the gist:

 This project illustrates how to use the following things: